gatling/gatling/src/docs/content/tutorials/installation/index.md

 ---
 title: "Installation"
 description: "Install and Gatling"
-lead: "Learn about the Java and Scala requirements, install Gatling with the Bundle or build tool: maven, sbt, gradle "
+lead: "Learn about the Java, Kotlin and Scala requirements, install Gatling with the Bundle or build tool: maven, sbt, gradle "
 date: 2021-04-20T18:58:06+02:00
 lastmod: 2021-04-20T18:58:06+02:00
 weight: 010